 Canada has backed a series of measures, including the Forum for the Future, which are aimed at helping businesses and non-governmental aid groups in Muslim countries.
 The Forum for the Future is an initiative of the G8 countries, about 20 countries in the Broader Middle East and North Africa Region (BMENA), the European Commission and the Arab League.
 "This forum upheld the principle that political and economic freedoms ultimately serve to strengthen regional stability and security," said Canadian foreign minister Lawrence Cannon.
 "Canada also shares the commitment of participants to the achievement of a comprehensive, just and lasting peace in the Middle East."
 Cannon announced that Qatar has agreed to host the 2010 G8 BMENA Forum.
 "Qatar is a good choice as a host because of its recognized role in facilitating the African Union-United Nations mediation process on Darfur."
-Canada has pledged \$50 million to support projects currently underway in the BMENA region aimed at developing business, governance and basic education.
-"A (November 3, 2009, CanWest News Service)
+Canada has pledged \$50 million to support projects currently underway in the BMENA region aimed at developing business, governance and basic education.35 (November 3, 2009, CanWest News Service)

-Oliver Buston, spokesperson for the U.S.-based activist group ONE, said Harper needs to take a more progressive role on aid to Africa and other humanitarian issues because otherwise he is creating a "G8 time bomb."
-Many of the pledges of support for development by richer nations come due in 2010.35 (July 8, 2008, Toronto Star)
+Oliver Buston, spokesperson for the U.S.-based activist group ONE, said Harper needs to take a more progressive role on aid to Africa and other humanitarian issues because businesses, NGOs."